· FODMAP Diet Guide · guides · 10 min read

 - Contains both fiber types

-- Must watch portion size (FODMAP stacking)
+- Watch your portion size (FODMAP stacking)

 - Good for snacking